Kurds declare an interim administration in Syria

 "In light of the current circumstances which Syria is going through, and in order to fill an administrative vacuum ... we see is as utmost necessity to reach a transitional, pluralistic, democratic administration," said a statement sent to Reuters.

-Kurdish empowerment in Syria has caused concerns elsewhere, not least in neighbouring Turkey, which has fought a three decade war against the Kurdistan Workers' Party (PKK).
+Kurdish empowerment in Syria has caused concerns elsewhere, not least in neighboring Turkey, which has fought a three decade war against the Kurdistan Workers' Party (PKK).

 The dominant force on the ground in Syria's Kurdish areas is the Democratic Union Party (PYD), which has a well-trained militia and is aligned with the PKK, although they maintain they are distinct.